braver/programmingfonts/README.md

 - Sarasa-Gothic: https://github.com/be5invis/Sarasa-Gothic A CJK programming font based on Iosevka and Source Han Sans.

 The PICO-8 project combines and tweaks several fonts for PICO-8 programming: https://github.com/juanitogan/p8-programming-fonts

-## Limitations of this project

-There are sometimes near infinite variations of certain fonts.
-Take for instance the variable weights and all the options of a configurable font like [Commit Mono](https://commitmono.com).
-Certain fonts also come with dozens of (OpenType) variations to change shapes of characters, zero styles, ligatures, etc. We hint at these possibilities in programmingfonts.org, but for details you really need to explore the websites of these fonts.

-Therefore:

-- We only include the basic 4 styles of any font to ensure correct rendering in the preview, but don't let you explore all the weights and variations.
-- Open type alternatives for zero style, and others (for instance all the different variations possible with [Input Mono](https://input.djr.com)) are not exposed.
-- Programming ligatures (e.g. `=>`) are switched on, but if you don't like them most editors will allow you to switch them off.
-- Character set coverage and other valuable information, e.g. if a font has true italics, is not exposed.
-If you have specific use cases, known candidates for wide character set coverage include Noto, DejaVu and GNU Unifont, whereas M+ covers most CJK sets.

 ## All the fonts